 This course meets District and UC/CSU requirements for math credit.
 This course is designed to prepare students for the AP Calculus AB exam.
 This course includes the study of limits, continuity, differentiation, applications of differentiation, integration and applications of integrations.
 Definitions and theorems are rigorously explored and used to solve problems that require the use of these concepts.
-The AP exam will be offered in May.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.